 sheep grow both hair and wool fibers.
 Hair breeds have more

-hair fibers than woolly fibers and shed their coats annually.
+hair fibers than woolly fibers and usually shed their coats annually.

-Some hair breeds have few if any wool fibers in their coats.
+Some hair breeds have few if any wool fibers in their coats, especially if they are being raised in a warm climate.
 Hair sheep usually do not require shearing, crutching, or docking.